BlueMedoraPublic/terraform-provider-bindplane/example/basic_logs/README.md

 1) define a source config
 2) define a destination config
-3) create a template that is paired with the source and destination config
+3) deploy a compute instance with and install the log agent
-4) deploy a compute instance with the log agent pre configured with the log template
+4) deploy source and destination configs to the log agent

 ## setup